-My latest Catch Reports are only on FaceBook, click the logo
+New Catch Reports are now on FaceBook, click the logo

-CBUK to go to my availability and check to your
+CBUK link to go to my availability and check your

 Monday 23rd July 2018

-and smoth seas which enabled us to venture further and deeper.
+Saturday's smooth seas enabled us to venture further and deeper.
 The fishing

-was good with fifteen tope all 18lb to 31lb, Blonde Rays to 29.5lb and a
+was good with fifteen tope all between 18lb and 31lb, Blonde Rays went up to 29.5lb and

 nice Turbot making up the catch.
-There were some great fish lost too, one a
+There were some great fish lost, in

 very nice Turbot.
-There were plenty of Mackerel on Saturday but not so close
+There were plenty of Mackerel on Saturday too.

 Top left to right down : Rob with a nice Turbot,

 Clive with the biggest Tope weighed at 31lb and Kevin with a boat record